Cardinal-Cryptography/AlephBFT/docs/src/aleph_bft_api.md

 The `next` method of `Network` simply returns messages from `ready_messages`.

-Now we can implement handling ordered batches.
+Now we can implement handling block finalization by implementing trait `FinalizationHandler`.

 ```
-def send_ordered_batch(batch):
+def data_finalized(block_hash):
 	let finalized = the highest finalized block so far
-	for block_hash in batch:
  // We have this block in local storage by the above filtering.
     let B be the block such that hash(B) == block_hash
     if finalized is an ancestor of B:
         finalize all the blocks on the path from finalized to B
-			let finalized = B
 ```

-Since (because of AlephBFT's guarantees) all the nodes locally observe the same ordered batches, the above implies that all the nodes will finalize the same blocks, with the only difference being possibly a slight difference in timing.
+Since (because of AlephBFT's guarantees) all the nodes locally observe hashes in the same order, the above implies that all the nodes will finalize the same blocks, with the only difference being possibly a slight difference in timing.

 #### 3.2.2 State Machine Replication (Standalone Blockchain).

 Suppose the set of `N` nodes would like to implement State Machine Replication, so roughly speaking, a blockchain.
 Each of the nodes keeps a local transaction pool: transactions it received from users, and the goal is to keep producing blocks with transactions, or in other words produce a linear ordering of these transactions.
-As previously, we demonstrate how one should go about implementing the `DataProvider` and `FinalizationProvider` objects for this application.
+As previously, we demonstrate how one should go about implementing the `DataProvider` and `FinalizationHandler` objects for this application.

 First of all, `Data` in this case is `Vec<Transaction>`, i.e., a list of transactions.